marcomoroni/portfolio/content/2022-07-01-driving_sim/index.md

 {{ image(src="details_road_rendering.png", can_toggle_full_width=true) }}

-I initially implemented the UI in Unity with UI Toolkit., which is like HTML and CSS adapted for use in a game engine.
+I initially implemented the UI in Unity with UI Toolkit, which is like HTML and CSS adapted for use in a game engine.
 However, after many missing features and bugs I decided to switch to [Nova](https://novaui.io/) and it has been a pleasure to use.